airpair/authoring-guide/post.md

 **3.6.3.2 *Optimize for search and seek* **
 Your post will probably be on one of many tabs a reader seeks through as they Google for instant gratification.
-Top posts provide both wholistic value and compartmentalized value in each section when considered in isolation.
+Top posts provide both holistic value and compartmentalized value in each section when considered in isolation.

 Readers often search for VERY specific things and one section in your post